aws-samples/cfn101-workshop/content/intermediate/operations/stack-policy-and-prevention-controls/index.md

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).
 2. Select the stack named `cfn-workshop-stack-policy`, and choose **Delete**.

 You will observe a message window informing you that **Termination protection** is enabled on the stack, and you will need to disable it before deleting the stack.
+Choose **Cancel**.

 Congratulations!
 You have now learned how to define update operations for resources in a CloudFormation stack, and prevent the stack from deletion.